quauab/TextFileReader/README.md

 <h2>Text File Reader</h2>
-A simple Java solution for reading a text file.
-It contains one abstract class with a single argument method "readFile" that returns a List object of type String that contains the lines of the text file.
-The readFile method will either return a List object containing the lines of text upon successful read or null if otherwise.
-This project also contains one concrete child class with single argument method "readTextFile".
-This child class calls it's parent methods and returns a List object.
+Read text files.
+A simple Java solution for reading a text file and returns the file's lines in a List of type String.

 <h2>Installation</h2>
 <ol>